kalixtez/PWriteups/CTFs/Fluid-CTF/eformats.md

 >
 ```

 There isn't really much to see there, 4 options, and only one of them allows for user input, which is option number 2, change username.
 After entering '2\' we can then enter a string <b> up to 24 bytes long </b>.
-After which the menu will print yet again, only that this time it will print the username we entered in the welcome message.
-The print call that prints this username is not vulnerable, as we can see from the decompilation (I used Ghidra):
+After which the menu will print the same menu yet again, only that this time it will also print the username we entered, with the welcome message.
+The `printf` call that prints this username is not vulnerable, as we can see from the decompilation (I used Ghidra):

 ```c
 printf("\nWelcome back, %s\n",param_1);